 Our Diploma in Nursing gives you a strong foundation to further your studies and specialisation at local and international universities.

 We offer the largest range of post-registration programmes at an advanced diploma level in the disciplines of critical care, community health, emergency, gerontology, management, medical-surgical nursing, mental health, midwifery, nephro-urology, neuroscience, ophthalmic, oncology, perioperative, perianaesthesia, orthopaedic and paediatric nursing, as well as various specialist diplomas.

-Pema Lim, NYP Alumni, Class of 2015, recently graduated from Bachelor of Science (with honours in Nursing Practice), University of Glasgow, SIT
+Pema Lim, Class of 2015.
+Completed Bachelor of Science (Honours in Nursing Practice) in 2018, University of Glasgow via SIT

 I’ve been fascinated with Nursing ever since I was studying in Loyang Secondary School.
 My mom is a cardiac technician, and she would tell us stories about her experiences in the clinic, and I’ve always been interested in, and impressed with, what the nurses did.
 I began to find out more about the course and learnt about the NYP School of Health Sciences.
 I was drawn to the NYP brand as I knew I could get plenty of practical hands-on experience.

 Every day seems to be very interesting as the content of lessons is new to me, especially the Nursing skills I’m acquiring.
 Attachment for nursing students starts in Year One, and we are placed in hospital wards with various disciplines.
 Being in different disciplines has exposed me to the diverse skills needed to provide care for patients with distinct conditions.
 I am able to put into practice the skills I have learned, in the actual clinical setting.
 During the attachment, I also overcame some obstacles such as communication skills where I had to learn to be more tactful with my words.
 I’ve also learned how to show empathy towards patients and to imagine myself in their shoes, and the care I would want.